TranNhatTan14/Obsidian/Work/Research/NSAID.md

 ## Post-GWAS

-Further analysis is then needed to interpret this list of P values, ==determining the most likely causal variants, their functional interpretation== and possible ==convergence in meaningful biological pathways==.
+Further analysis is then needed to interpret this list of P values, determining the most likely causal variants, their functional interpretation and possible ==convergence in meaningful biological pathways==.

 Illustration of functional follow-up of GWAS.